Thought leadership

 Being open and transparent is fundamental to what makes Stellar trustworthy.
 Public visibility into the ledger ensures accountability, verifiability, and auditability.
 It gives users confidence that the network works as intended.
 It also levels the playing field so that everyone, from developers to global institutions, has equal access to and visibility into the network.

 Other chains treat privacy as all-or-nothing.
-Stellar is taking a different path: privacy will be configurable and live at the application layer, like any other asset-specific feature.
-This gives developers the flexibility to innovate and institutions the ability to safeguard confidential information where it matters.
+Stellar is taking a different path: privacy will be opt-in and configurable at the application layer, like any other asset-specific feature.
+This gives developers the flexibility to innovate and institutions the ability to safeguard confidential information where it matters, where it matters.

 Finally, privacy must be compliance-ready from the start.
-We see time and time again that solutions that ignore illicit finance safeguards cannot be adopted by regulated financial institutions or governments and won’t scale.
-That’s why the Stellar Development Foundation (SDF) champions privacy innovation on the Stellar network that addresses both compliance requirements and user needs.
+We see time and time again that solutions that ignore illicit finance safeguards cannot be adopted by regulated financial institutions and won’t scale.
+What compliance looks like for privacy on blockchains is still unanswered — but it’s clear that administrative tooling must be built from the ground up to help define it.

 To make this a reality, we are working with the ecosystem on three work streams that both guide current work and lay the foundation for a long-term strategy:

-Moonlight, for example, is a noncustodial privacy solution on Stellar funded through the Stellar Community Fund.
-It’s tailored for financial institutions and wallets looking to leverage blockchain while preserving customer privacy, enabling private balances and transactions.
-It’s just one example of many promising privacy projects coming from the Stellar ecosystem, in addition to others like Amon Privacy and Human.Tech.
+Moonlight, for example, is a UTXO-based privacy layer on Stellar funded by the Stellar Community Fund.
+It works by splitting accounts into many discrete addresses and breaking payments into smaller bundled transactions.
+It’s just one example of many promising privacy projects coming from the Stellar ecosystem, in addition to others like Amon Privacy and human.tech.

 And this year alone, the Academic Grant Program funded privacy related research related to homomorphic commitments, private smart contracts, censorship-resistant anonymous publishing, and non-interactive zero-knowledge (ZK) proofs.
 If you’re a developer or researcher working in the space, apply for funding or reach out to collaborate.
 We won’t solve this alone.